 Information Architecture With a Dash of SEO

 This is an older school tactic that a number of newspapers have caught on to.
 If there’s a breaking news story, an authoritative newspaper doesn’t have to do a ton outside of a decent page title to rank for something like [wildfire in Colorado].
 Ongoing people, places and things are a different beast, however.

+Notable news figures get their own topic page with lists of recent articles and updates that reference them.
 One interesting trend is that news sites seem to be aggressively expanding their efforts with topic pages.
 Oftentimes anytime a tag is added to an article an entire new page is created and optimized on the domain.

 While this is smart structurally, you end up with random, mostly empty topic pages about things like “fluorescent”.
 The New York Times is using a more tactical strategy.
 Instead of only having auto-generated pages, they have unique content on thousands of topic pages.
 Some of these are geo-targeted to states or cities.

 If you are writing a lot about bananas and oranges, for example, you should probably have a site that has an informational page about fruit as well.

 It’s beneficial for both your marketing and your users if you take the time to fill in the “informational blanks” that can be left on a particular site.
 Part of this comes back to information architecture and making sure a site is able to dynamically organize all content about a certain topic or product in a way that makes it easy for users and search engine crawlers to find.
 Make your tag, category, and archive pages valuable resources by adding unique and informative content to them.

 You are already writing new content pages, and implementing a smart site structure is the only way to maximize the value you’ll get from those efforts.